kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 ### Calling Javascript

+TODO:   Do we want to use this in an example somewhere?

 There are times when executing JavaScript to initiate a behavior is appropriate
 ```csharp
 public static void ClickAlertFromExecuteJS()